retrosight/learning/a-more-inclusive-repository.md

 * Go through all of the steps here to set the default branch to the new branch created above: https://help.github.com/articles/setting-the-default-branch/
 * Click the Update button.
 * Click the "I understand, update the default branch." button.

+## Change the branch used for GitHub Pages to gh-pages

+> Note: After this step you will now have to merge your new branch to `gh-pages` to update the website generated via this feature.

+* Go through all of the steps here: https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#enabling-github-pages-to-publish-your-site-from-master-or-gh-pages
+* Choose the option for `gh-pages`.

 ## Delete the old branch in GitHub